kevancress/MeasureIt_ARCH/docs/docs/index.md

 - **Introduction:** An overview of MeasureIt_ARCH, it's Features and UI, and an FAQ
 - **Tutorials:** a few sample workflows for creating and documenting models with Blender and MeasureIt_ARCH.
-- **Features:** Detailed descriptions of each of MeasureIt_ARCH's features and properties.
+- **Property Descriptions:** Detailed descriptions of each of MeasureIt_ARCH's features and properties.
 - **Contributions:** Guidlines for reporting issues and contributing to MeasurIt_ARCH development.

  ![image](images/Title_card.png)